brechmos-stsci/jwst_lib.models/doc/source/devel/metadata.rst

 --------------------

-Since it would be cumbersome to update the core schema everytime a library wants to use application-specific keywords, `jwstlib.models` makes it easy to overlay schema fragments on top of the core schema.
+Since it would be cumbersome to update the core schema everytime a library wants to use application-specific keywords, `jwst_lib.models` makes it easy to overlay schema fragments on top of the core schema.

 Schema overlays are represented using a tuple of the form